When expanding a business globally, companies usually translate the texts into different languages and hope for the best.

-Design with flying colors
+Design with flying colours

 The expression "to paint the town red" in English has a positive meaning, but in other countries, like in Africa for example, it might be understood as death... which can lead to a huge misunderstanding!

 In Western cultures, green is nature and luck, but in China, it's associated with infidelity and if a man is wearing a green hat it means his wife is cheating on him!
 Some countries might associate it with the military, and others to jealousy and greed.
-In Israel, for example, it symbolizes bad news.
+In Israel, for example, it symbolises bad news.

 Also, using symbols may not have the effect you intended.
-A tick or checkmark indicates 'yes' or that something is correct in English-speaking countries.
+A tick or check mark indicates 'yes' or that something is correct in English-speaking countries.
 In Sweden, Finland, Norway, and Japan, that same mark can symbolize an error, or the word 'no.'